Next Deadline: May 1, 2020

 AVAILABILITY OF FUNDING: The Mexico Innovation Fund will fund projects of up to $100,000.
 Proposals will be evaluated on how well they meet the priorities outlined above and their potential to generate actionable ideas to improve Mexico’s current condition.
 The faculty review committee will recommend full funding for final decisions to the DRCLAS executive committee for as many proposals as possible.
 Regardless of the requested budget, leveraging funding from other sources is considered favorably.

 APPLICATION: The application package must include (1) the application form; (2) a brief abstract; (3) a well-articulated research proposal of not more than 1,000 words (supplemental material of no more than 2 pages may also be included); (4) a letter(s) from collaborating Mexican institution(s); (5) a detailed budget with a list of other funding sources; and (6) a c.v. of the faculty applicant (up to five pages long).
 In preparing a proposal, the applicant should remember that reviewers may need background information to fully appreciate what might be of obvious importance to someone in another discipline.
 The proposal must clearly express the questions to be explored, the methods used to collect evidence, and how outcomes will be measured.

 APPLICATION PROCESS: DRCLAS will accept proposals from Harvard faculty members on an annual basis.
-The deadline for 2019 cycle is May 15 for projects to begin in 2019.
+The deadline for 2020 cycle is May 1, 2020 for projects to awarded as early as July 1, 2020.
 While projects may have multi-year implementation schedules, most projects should be completed within two years.
 The program will accept only one proposal per applicant per year.
 Faculty may seek additional funding for the same project or for a new project in subsequent years.